 Some of the most fun Maia and I have with our chalkboard involves activities where we take turns (like when we drew mazes for each other).
-In this easy activity I draw empty faces and thought bubbles for creative writing practice.
-Then Maia gets to fill them in.
+In this easy writing prompts for kids activity I drew empty faces and thought bubbles on the chalkboard and Maia filled them in.

 It’s based on an idea I found in Jennifer Hallissy’s The Write Start (you can read my interview with her here).
 Jennifer’s version involves making your own dry erase thought bubble or speech bubble to use for writing practice.
 I took the lazy mama’s route and simply drew my thought bubbles on the chalkboard.
 I also added a the bare outline of the person who was doing the thinking.